Claude Code SEO: Automated Blog Optimization Guide

 How to Replicate This Process

 Want to automate SEO optimization for your blog?
-Here's the step-by-step process:
+Here's the essential process:

 Step 1: Create Your SEO Agent